EGI-Federation/datahub-documentation/source/api.rst

 documented in :ref:`auth-token-using-web-interface` or using a command line call as documented hereafter.

+Bear in mind that a unique API tokens can be used with both Onezone and Oneprovider.

 The following variables should be set:

 * ``OIDC_TOKEN``: OpenID Connect Access token, see